thoughtbot/guides/best-practices/README.md

 ----------

 * Use CoffeeScript.
+* Remove all console.log statements.

 HTML
 ----

+* Use haml.
 * Don't use a reset button for forms.
 * Prefer cancel links to cancel buttons.